 In short, a Conditional SUMPRODUCT.

-While using a conditional sumproduct you can you can multiply and sum those ranges which meet criteria.
+But, with a conditional SUMPRODUCT you can you can multiply and sum those ranges which meet criteria.

 And you know the best part, there is no need to use IF function for this.
 But first, let me tell you how I got this thing.

-Along with the mail, I got an excel file from her with following components.
-Download the file from here to follow along.
+Along with the mail, I got an Excel file from her with following components.
+You can download this file from here to follow along.